ddnexus/flex/README.md

 ## Quick Start

-The Flex documentation is very complete and detailed, so starting from the right topic for you will save time.
-Please, pick below the starting point that better describes you:
+The Flex documentation is very complete and detailed, so starting from the right topic for you will save you time.
+Please, pick the starting point that better describes you below:

 ### For Tire Users